 If the CPU malfunctions such as endless loops or the deadlock conditions occur for some reason, the watch-dog timer output is activated by the binary-counter overflow unless the binary counters are cleared.
-When WDTCR1<WDTOUT> is set to "1" at this time, the reset request is generated and the RESET pin outputs a low-level signal, then internal hardware is initialized.
-When WDTCR1<WDTOUT> is set to "0", a watch-dog timer interrupt (INTWDT) is generated.
+When WDTCR1<WDTOUT> is set to "1" at this time, the reset request is generated and then internal hardware is initialized.
+When WDTCR1<WDTOUT> is set to "0", a watchdog timer interrupt (INTWDT) is generated.